 Postgraduate Research & PhDs

 If you are interested in postgraduate research training working towards a PhD in any area of entrepreneurship please contact Prof. Nick Williams.
 Our team is keen to supervise strong PhD candidates across our range of research interests.
 You will be part of an energetic research environment with opportunities for dynamic interaction with students and faculty members from across the globe.
-The LUBS research community offers a challenging and vibrant atmosphere that will stimulate your research and prepare you for the future.
+The LUBS research community offers a vibrant atmosphere that will stimulate your research and prepare you for the future.